ssec-jhu/dplutils/docs/source/execution.rst

   ddb.query('''SELECT * FROM '{outdir}/*/*.parquet' ''')

 assuming the output is partitioned one level deep.
-Both of these will generate a table that has a column for the hive-partitioned data, which in this case is a string columne named task.
+Both of these will generate a table that has a column for the hive-partitioned data, which in this case is a string column named task.